 2. End of Support

-4. Future compatibility
+4. Future compatibility and new interface

 The chances are pretty good that some of the systems you'll need over the next four years will need a newer operating system.
 Adopting the newer standard will give you a longer period of compatibility.

 Server 2019 includes the latest Graphical User Interface (GUI), keeping up with the changes in Microsoft's desktop operating system, Windows 10.